jostylr/literate-programming/lp.md

     }

 This suffered from having empty lines put into the code block.
 Solution: do not add empty lines in "code parser" unless there is a non-empty line of code before it.
-Has an issue that this does not apply to the final block as it refers to the previous block.

 ### Directives parser caps